-13.1.13(c) - Brake Usage
+13.1.13(c) Brake Usage

-- Do not ride or pump brake. - Do not brake harshly.
+Do not ride or pump brake.

+➤ Do not brake harshly.
 Brake smoothly using steady pressure.

-13.1.14(d) - Lane Usage
+13.1.14(d) Lane Usage

-- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or stop signs. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line) - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.
+- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, stop signs, or the curb line of the intersecting roadway. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb)) lane. - Move to or remain in right-most lane unless lane is blocked.